1. Does the Intel® System Controller Hub US15W chipset serial digital video out (SDVO) interface support the DisplayPort* output?

-First, choose an embedded Intel chipset with an integrated LVDS controller.
-Integrated LVDS ports are available on the following Mobile Intel® chipsets and/or system-on-a-chips (SoC):
+First, choose an embedded Intel® chipset with an integrated LVDS controller.
+Integrated LVDS ports are available on the following mobile Intel® chipsets and/or system on a chip (SoC):

 3. Why I am not getting the display attached to SDVO device (for example: Chrontel CH7317)?

 This is typically a configuration or port driver issue.
 The SDVO port must be properly configured prior to installation of the driver.
 It is most important that the address of the SDVO device is set correctly if it is different from the default of 0x70.
 There also are settings that allow you to specify certain attributes, depending on what SDVO device you are using.
 For example, for VGA operation, it is important to set the “VGA Bypass” or “VGA Output” attribute on some VGA SDVO devices to get VGA output.
 See the user guide for more information.